Teacher and Leader Preparation:

 Recognizing that the existing licensure structures present challenges for educator preparation redesign, the Deans Compact added a policy committee to the Compact framework to examine licensure/certification and make recommendations to prepare educator preparation in Ohio for a future in which inclusive education prevails.
 The policy committee includes representation from the Ohio Department of Education, Ohio Department of Higher Education, institutions of higher education, and the P-12 public educational sector.

-Ohio/CEEDAR IHEs revised program curricula and course syllabi using Innovation Configurations to emphasize inclusive education through the use of evidence-based practices.
-The University of Dayton received program approval and began implementing the revised dual licensure program in fall 2016.
-The University of Cincinnati and Kent State University are preparing to submit their redesigned programs for state approval in Spring 2017.
+Ohio/CEEDAR IHEs revised program curricula and course syllabi using Innovation Configurations to emphasize inclusive education through the use of high-leverage practices and evidence-based practices.